FAQs

 • A minimum of three professionals will be involved in any translation project we complete.
 This would include a skilled project manager, an experienced translator and a professional formatter.

-For a translation to conform to the ISO 17100:2015 Translation Standard, an additional professional linguist will be required to revise the translation.
+To conform to the ISO 17100:2015 Translation Standard, the translation will require an additional professional linguist to revise it.

 Cheaper translation often does not follow this workflow and is likely to be of a significantly poorer quality.
-The only time this is acceptable is when bespoke Machine Translation, followed by professional human post-editing, is used to create a crude translation that is used internally to obtain a general understanding of a document.
-Otherwise, you should ensure your text is seen by these various professionals to avoid misleading and embarrassing translations.
+The only acceptable time for this is when we use Machine Translation followed by human post-editing to create a crude translation, which is then used internally to obtain a general understanding of a document.

 High quality translations will provide you with a much better return on your investment.
 Furthermore, the more you translate with us, the more likely we will be able to offer saving thanks to the use of translation memory.